sandyschumann/sandyschumann.github.io/README.md

 * Habituation to hate speech online: I examine how design features of social media and counter-speech can be used to attenuate the negative/desensitising impact of exposure to hate speech online
 * Perceptions of hate speech online and offline: I assess how hate crime is perceived in different settings as well as how bystander intervention can be encouraged online
 * Long-term effects of attitudinal inoculation: I investigate moderators of the persistence of inoculation effects in the context of extremist attitudes
-* p-curve analysis: I conduct a p-curve analysis of all published work that explores the effect of terrorism on political attitudes and behaviour
 * The mobilising potential of Telegram: I investigate to what extent conversations in Telegram channels mobilised individuals for violent protests